go-outside-labs/story-protocol-takehome/literature_review/README.md

 - **Real-time asset quotes**: Investors interested in a particular asset often monitor the market to determine when to purchase.
 PIR could allow their interest to be confidential.

-- **Safe browsing and private oracles, checking passwords over breached databases (or any type of credentials), Certificate Transparency (CT) checks, certificate revocation checks.**
+- **Safe browsing and private oracles, checking passwords over breached databases (or any type of credentials), Certificate Transparency (CT) checks, certificate revocation checks,** among many others.